mzdr/oh-snap/README.md

     // Amount of lines the code preview should have… 'excerptSize' => 20,

     // Optional header/footer content to show.
+May be a path
-    // HTML will not be stripped.
+    // to a file that should be required.
+Output will not be
+    // sanitized in any way.
     'header' => '',
     'footer' => ''
 ];